depthfirstlearning/depthfirstlearning.com/README.md

 This is the open source code repository running [Depth First Learning](http://www.depthfirstlearning.com/about/), powered by [Jekyll](https://jekyllrb.com/).

-Start this with `bundle exect jekyll serve`.
+Start this locally with `bundle exec jekyll serve`.

 ## Contributing